SpezialK-dev/dotfiles/README.md

 ### bashrc

 this is a none intrusiv bashrc and rather enhances your bashrc with my config instead of replacing it

+### Emacs

+for pdf-tools you need to manually install the package, idk why it just didnt work the lsat time I tried.